 In December 2012, we filed an Investigational New Drug, or IND, application with the FDA to begin a Phase 2 clinical trial of our orally ingested insulin capsule, in order to evaluate the safety, tolerability and efficacy of our oral insulin capsule on type 2 diabetic volunteers.
-We have been communicating with the FDA regarding our IND, and, according to the FDA's request as discussed above, conducted a sub study before we may proceed with the main clinical trial.
+We have been communicating with the FDA regarding such Phase 2b IND application, and, according to the FDA's request, are conducting a Phase 2a sub study before we may proceed with the Phase 2b clinical trial.
+We expect to begin the Phase 2b clinical trial in the second quarter of 2014.

 In January 2013, we began a clinical trial for our oral exenatide capsule on healthy volunteers and type 2 diabetic patients.
-We expect to receive results from such trial in the second quarter of calendar year 2013.
+We expect to receive results from such trial in the third quarter of calendar year 2013.